Philiphao-Bluebolt/Obsidian-Technology-Note/!🎭 EE6231 - RL/Lec 1-4 - Basic Concepts and Framework.md

 3. **True State Value** - the state value in Value iteration is **not** the true state value since it's just an iterative variable derived from the BOE and not a root of the **BE**.
 Only the final converged state value is the true state value of the optimal policy.
 However, the state value in Policy iteration is true since the algorithm would compute a converged true state value using the **BE** for every tried policy.

 > **(Lec 4) The other literature (and ChatGPT) says that value iteration doesn't store policy while iterating, why does the pseudo-code example in slide P26 has policy stored**

+The value iteraion algorithm has two forms.

++ **The classical form** - only use the BOE to iteratively update the estimated state value until the optimal true value and the corresponding policy is obtained.
++ **The modified form** - use BOE to update the estimated state value and use the **current** optimal policy to update the value

 ---
 ## Slides